taodong/mail-dkim-signer/README.md

         // implementation
     }
 ```

+## Issues and Supports
+Because I use `simple/simple` conanicalization only, I didn't perform end-to-end test for signing with `relax` method.
+If you encounter any issues or need more features, please feel free to open an issue in the [issue tracker](https://github.com/taodong/mail-dkim-signer/issues).

 ## License
 This project is licensed under the Apache-2.0 license - see the [LICENSE](https://github.com/taodong/mail-dkim-signer?tab=Apache-2.0-1-ov-file#readme) file for details.